 - Infants (6 months to 12 months of age):

-- The vaccine is routinely given between 12 and 15 months.
-During outbreaks or if you are travelling to regions where measles is a concern, it may be given as early as 6 months of age.
-If this is the case, the routine two dose series must be restarted on or after the first birthday.
-A total of three doses are given.
+- routinely receive the vaccine between 12 and 15 months.
+During outbreaks of if you are travelling to regions where measles is a concern, it may be given as early as 6 months of age.
+If this is the case, the routine 2 dose series must be restarted on or after the first birthday.
+A total of 3 doses are given.

 Wash your hands frequently